vincentwang901130/UdacityProject/README.md

 `git clone https://github.com/vincentwang901130/UdacityProject`

-For the movie_trailer project:
+##The movie_trailer project:
-Go to the movie_trailer_website folder by type commad:
+Go to the movie_trailer_website folder, you can also type commad:

-`cd /'project path'/Movie_Trailer_Website`
+`cd /*project path*/Movie_Trailer_Website`

-Then, type command to generate html page:
+Then, you need to run the script to generate html.
+You can use command:

 `python entertainment_center.py to generate the html file`